Scams and data breaches

 What to do if you have debt due to fraud (or identity theft)

-If you believe there is a debt in your name that has been fraudulently created because of identity theft, due to a scam or data breach, then act quickly.
+If you believe there’s a debt in your name that has been fraudulently created because of identity theft, due to a scam or data breach, then act quickly.

-• Ask for details of the alleged debt, when and how it was made and make clear that it is not yours.
+• Request details about the alleged debt, including when and how it was incurred, and make it clear it’s not yours.

-• Tell them that you have been the subject of a scam or data breach.
+• Tell them you’ve been the subject of a scam or data breach.

-• You may be asked proof of your identity e.g., driver’s licence to assist in resolving the situation.
-It will be up to you whether to provide it.
+• If asked for proof of your identity, such as a driver’s licence to assist in resolving the situation, it will be up to you whether to provide it.

-• The fraudulent debt should also be reported to either your local police — call 131 444 or ReportCyber.
+• Report the fraudulent debt to either your local police by calling 131 444 or ReportCyber.

-• If you are contacted by a debt collector about the fraudulent debt then advise them that the debt is not yours, you are the subject of fraud, that they must put a stop to all action while you try and resolve this with the creditor.
+• In case a debt collector contacts you about the fraudulent debt, tell them the debt is not yours, you’re the subject of fraud, and ask them to stop all actions while you try to resolve the matter with the creditor.

-• If you are not getting a successful outcome, with either the creditor or debt collector, you may be able to dispute the debt in a free external dispute resolution service.
+• If your efforts with the creditor or debt collector aren’t successful, consider disputing the debt in a free external dispute resolution service.

 Speak to one of our financial counsellors